RISE participants will join one of the following research teams for an exciting summer of research on STEM education!

 Just the facts?
 Integrating Data Interpretation into Introductory Biology

-With issues like climate change, antibiotic resistance, and deforestation, scientific evidence is becoming increasingly important in public policy debates.
+With issues like climate change, antibiotic resistance, and a global pandemic, scientific evidence is becoming increasingly important in public policy debates.
 Yet, many of these debates take place with little emphasis on scientific evidence or are based on misinformation portrayed as fact.
 Why do we struggle to engage with scientific data?
 Drs.
-Cavagnetto and Offerdahl research how students interpret and use biological data to make sense of contemporary issues facing our society.
-In this summer project, RISE researchers.
+Offerdahl, Arneson, and Cavagnetto research how students interpret and use biological data to make sense of contemporary issues facing our society.

 RISE researchers will investigate how students work collaboratively to make sense of real biological data and then use that data to defend their ideas about complex biological problems.
-RISE researchers will analyze audio recordings of students working in groups in a re-designed large-lecture introductory biology course.
-To explore how collaborative group work centered on data analysis affects student learning in biology, RISE researchers will also analyze student performance on homework and exams.
+RISE researchers will analyze survey and student performance data from a re-designed large-lecture introductory biology course to understand how students in collaborative groups make sense of scientific data and how this effects student learning of core biological principles.
 Through this project, RISE researchers will develop skills in basic statistical analysis and qualitative analysis.
 RISE researchers will also learn more about advanced topics in biology as well as best practices for teaching in undergraduate biology.

 Mathematics in Museums: Explorations in Informal STEM Education

 Dr. Kelton conducts research on how youth and families learn and engage with mathematics in museum exhibitions.
 This summer project will focus on how visitors engage in STEM learning through physical action, multi-sensory experiences, and social interaction by examining video footage of museum visitors as they engage with a wide variety of mathematics-related exhibitions in both science and art museums.
 Examples of exhibitions include: